nelsonthelad/study.ai/README.md

 ## Usage
 - Select a PDF file to study
 - The program will extract the text and generate a study guide
-- The study guide will be displayed in the GUI
+- The Study Guide will be saved to a pdf

-## Development